 A tire pressure gauge is a tool used to measure a tire's air pressure.

-Creating an alert on a vehicle's dash when a tire's air pressure drops below a certain level, the tire pressure monitoring system (TPMS) is an automated system that monitors the air pressure in a vehicle's tires.
+Creating an alert on a vehicle's dash when a tire's air pressure drops below, or rises above, a certain level, the tire pressure monitoring system (TPMS) is an automated system that monitors the air pressure in a vehicle's tires.

 Tire rotation is a maintenance service which helps ensure tires wear evenly by moving your tires from side to side or front to back in a prescribed pattern.